 Each year, the Romanell Center hosts speakers, lectures, conferences, debates, and other events.
-Our events are free and open to the public.
+Most of our events are free and open to the public.

 In addition to conferences and workshops, the Romanell Center has a long tradition of hosting the Third Tuesday Lecture Series.
 We invite you to join us for presentations by colleagues and other distinguished speakers.
 Generally, the lectures are held during the fall and spring semesters on the third Tuesday of each month.